-We are a group of Delaware residents who seek to reform the system of court-imposed fines and fees that too often lead to financial insecurity, loss of employment, and imprisonment.
-We believe that poverty is not a crime and that an inability to pay should not result in a harsher penalty.
-We also believe that government services should be funded through reliable tax revenue and not be the burden of criminal defendants, 85% of whom in Delaware are indigent.
+We are a group of Delawareans seeking to reform our legal system's court-imposed fines and fees, which too often lead to financial insecurity, loss of employment, and imprisonment.
+We believe that poverty is not a crime, and that when someone makes a mistake their wealth should not dictate the consequences they face.
+We further believe that government services should be funded through reliable tax revenue and not be subject to fluctuations based on our state's crime levels or conviction rates.

-COVID brought an abrupt end to possible legislative progress in 2020.
-The campaign pivoted to advocating for and then disseminating information about a COVID-necessitated moratorium on consequences for failure to pay court fines and fees.
-The latter part of 2020 was spent pushing for better and bolder fines/fees draft legislation and priming the pump for strong community support.
-Legislation was drafted and entered into the system as HB244 in 2022.
-This bill was passed by the General Assembly and signed into law by Delaware Governor John Carney in the fall of 2022.
+When COVID brought an abrupt end to possible legislative progress in 2020, the campaign pivoted to advocating for and then disseminating information about a COVID-necessitated moratorium on arrest warrants (capiases) for failure to pay court fines and fees.
+The latter part of 2020 was spent pushing for better and bolder fines and fees draft legislation and priming the pump for strong community support.
+Eventually, the Campaign worked with stakeholders, legislators, and other community groups to pass legislation in 2022 and 2024, with hopefully more still in years to come.
+Today, the Campaign meets monthly, with subgroups meeting more often, and continues to advocate for a more just Delaware, in which everyone is treated equally under the law.

 Read more about our successes to date.